TwitchPlaysPokemon/pokecat/pokesetspec.md

 ### Optional fields

 **ingamename**
   : Name the Pokémon has ingame.
 Defaults to the Species' name in uppercase, ending in `-S` if shiny.
 Maximum of 10 characters, therefore the default might have a shortened species name (e.g. `TYPHLOSI-S` for shiny Typhlosion).
 Can only contain ASCII characters and the male/female sign.
 While not necessarily unique, Pokémon with the same ingame name cannot be in the same match due to technical limitations.
+Due to this, the ingamename might ultimately get altered when used in a match (e.g. appending numbers to make it unique).

 **gender**
   : Defaults to null (no gender).
 Can also be "m" and "f", or a *list of genders* (e.g. `[m, w]`) to let RNG decide.